samuel-deng/math4ml_su24/syllabus.md

 # Syllabus
 {:.no_toc}
-This page contains the most updated syllabus for the course.
+This page contains the most updated syllabus for the course for the Summer B session of 2024.

 ## Table of contents
 {: .no_toc .text-delta }